apjanke/highlight.js/docs/language-guide.rst

 ---------

 Highlight.js tries to automatically detect the language of a code fragment.
-The heuristics is essentially simple: it tries to highlight a fragment with all the language definitions and the one that yields most specific modes and keywords wins.
+The heuristic is essentially simple: it tries to highlight a fragment with all the language definitions and the one that yields most specific modes and keywords wins.
 The job of a language definition is to help this heuristics by hinting relative relevance (or irrelevance) of modes.